datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 Alternatives involve cleverly modelling aspects so they are only ever upserted without a previous state in mind, but I haven't worked out how to achieve this for our requirements given the standard entity and aspect model available.

-### Locking

-If it were possible to lock an aspect for updating, then we could try this, although this would also lead to slowness and contention of a different kind and we'd have to handle time-outs for locks which are never released, for example.

 ### Patch Language

 If the patch language were available, it might be possible to update collections in such a way that it's not